amadeus/DynamicTextarea-Mootools-Class/README.md

 Constructor
 	new DynamicTextarea(el,options);

-	el: A dom node or id string
+	//el: A dom node or id string
-	options: an object containing key:value pairs for configuring the class.
+	//options: an object containing key:value pairs for configuring the class.
 Check the source for more details on available options

 In Context:
 	var input = new DynamicTextarea($('myInput'),{